Balasubramanian-pg/Portfolio-Projects/The Food Waste to Profit System/Read Me.md

 ### **Project Scenario: "Project Phoenix" for SavoryBites Restaurant Chain**

 **Company:** SavoryBites, a chain of 15 casual dining restaurants.
-**Current Situation:** Managers intuitively know food waste is a problem, costing money and impacting sustainability goals.
+<br>**Current Situation:** Managers intuitively know food waste is a problem, costing money and impacting sustainability goals.
 However, they have no standardized way to measure it, understand its causes, or address it systematically.
 Their current tools are limited to their Point-of-Sale (POS) system, Excel, and manual processes.

 **Project Goal:** To reduce food waste by 25% within 12 months and identify at least one viable avenue to convert waste into a revenue stream or cost savings.